 - Get together with like-minded people through Meetup

-- Use Buzzsumo to find journalists who write about the topics related to your business
+- Use Buzzsumo.com to find journalists who write about the topics related to your business

-- Create graphics and Infographics using Canva and Pablo
+- Create graphics and Infographics using Canva.com and pablo.buffer.com

 - Follow Robin on Twitter, Facebook